alco/sweetconfig/README.md

 	app: :name_of_your_application
 ```

 Include `:sweetconfig` into your app deps list.

-Now you can read configuration from any point in your app like this:
+Now you can read configuration at any point in your app like this:

 ```elixir
 Sweetconfig.get :somekey